aabellav/coursera_dsci_blight/README.md

 * Gradient boosting

 ### Evaluation of the best model
-The best model is a gradient boosting model with all the features, with only the top 20 features yields similar performance of 78% AUC in cross-validation and 74-75% AUC in the validation set.
+The best model is a gradient boosting model with all the features.
+Selecting the top 20 features yields to similar performance of 78% AUC in cross-validation and 74-75% AUC in the validation set.
+Below is the confusion matrix for the evaluation set at an optimal operating point of 0.5:

 ||Ref Not Blighted|Ref Blighted|
 |-|:-:|:-:|
 |Pred Not Blighted|913|258|
 |Pred Blighted|476|636|

+Despite not being very accurate, ~68%, the model can help to reduce the number of buildings to assess for bligth.

+## Future work
+* Include temporal features (e.g., frequency of violations) - some temporal data seem to be noisy (e.g., violation ticked issue time being 01/01/38440)
+* Use Detroit Parcel data to define the buildings
+* Use Detroit neighboorhood data to calculate local metrics
+* Use demographic data from the CENSUS
+* Use MLS / Zillow (last time sold, price, # sold houses around)